ayaahmed2058/searchTaskUsingSharedFlow/README.md

 # Search Bar with SharedFlow

 ## Overview
-This project implements a **search bar** using **SharedFlow** to fetch a list of names based on the first letter, regardless of case sensitivity.
+This Task implements a **search bar** using **SharedFlow** to fetch a list of names based on the first letter, regardless of case sensitivity.